Exploring the Charm of Hallstatt’s Alpine Village

 Afterward, we hiked back down to find coffee.
 We found Cafe Bakeries Maislinger, which sells a selection of cakes, rolls, coffee, and tea.
 Austrian and German cakes are very similar, and I found many of the things I could find in Germany.
 Hallstatt restaurants serve fresh fish caught from the lake daily.

 Shopping in Hallstatt is also a must-do.
 I bought a postcard from a wooden outdoor kiosk and visited Salzkontor, which sells bath salts and soap that look like candy.
 I also browsed around a shop that sells handcrafted wooden furniture and smaller wooden souvenirs.
 The intricate items were wonderful, but out of my price range as a student traveler.
-I also saw a few boats for hire signs in the shopping quarter, and Dirndl To Go, where you can hire a traditional dress worn in Austria, Germany, and some parts of Italy.
+I also saw a few boats for hire signs in the shopping quarter and Dirndl To Go, where you can hire a traditional dress worn in Austria, Germany, and some parts of Italy.

 Other sights to see in Hallstatt include the Lutheran Church, the museum, and the interesting steps.
 You can also take a boat trip on Hallstatt Lake or hire a dirndl dress from Dirndl To Go.